dwang248/CMSC828D_A4_Dashboard/README.md

 ### Introduction
 #### _Insured Multifamily Mortgages (1970-2014)_
-The dataset used was from the Housing and Urban Development (HUD) department contaiining data related to mortgages for multifamily insured properties from 1970 to 2014.
+The dataset used was from the Housing and Urban Development (HUD) department containing data related to mortgages for multifamily insured properties from 1970 to 2014.

 ### Prerequisite
 Make sure you have pip3, python3, and psql installed.
 Additionally, we have assumed that you have created the user `cmsc828d` and have the database `a3database`.
 If you do not please run the following commands into your PostgreSQL server as admin: